TomasHubelbauer/svg-screencast/readme.md

 ## To-Do

+### Replace `img`s in the HTML version with `div`s with CSS background

+Do that and then in the `frameP` display the individual patches inline in addition to them being displayed over the background at the region locations.
+This will aid debugging as the frames will appear individually as well as in context.

 ### Add a playback UI for the HTML version

 Playback should proceed at the speed based on the stamp as opposed to the